 clarify roles and responsibilities.

 A strategy is needed when …

-How does the process to produce a plan differ from one to create a strategy?
+How does the process of producing a plan differ from creating a strategy?

 If you need a plan, you focus on a goal, break down the goal into smaller goals or objectives, and then work out what, how, when, how, and how much for each objective.
 It's straightforward, for sure, but rarely easy.
 Plans take time to build as they are usually iterative—the more complex the goal, the more complex the plan.